TRUCBRUSH RECEIVES SBANE INNOVATION AWARD

 These well-respected name brands have joined forces to offer training on component and system failures, as well as how technicians can properly diagnose and efficiently replace worn parts.
 These four companies will collectively supply the aftermarket with tens of thousands of SKUs, representing 25 different types of parts in nine product categories.

 SERVICE-EDU is a joint effort to provide more value to technicians by offering training in multiple product categories during a single training event.
-Each manufacturer’s training courses, focused on their unique category of expertise, include classroom and hands-on instruction on proper system troubleshooting, advanced service techniques, and component replacement.
+Each manufacturer’s training courses, focused on their category of expertise, include classroom and hands-on instruction on proper system troubleshooting, advanced service techniques, and component replacement.

 The four companies believe that relationships between manufacturers and service technicians help provide shop owners with peace of mind in knowing that their technicians are being trained by the very best trainers in the industry.